top of page

 Table 1: Popular equestrian high schools in the US

 If your child is interested in equestrianism but doesn't want to leave home to attend these private boarding schools, guess what?
 She can simply join an online school such as ICL Academy to provide a flexible academic schedule enabling her to devote maximum time to equestrian training and skill development.
+The best online schools are typically very accommodating to athletes, are NCAA and WASC certified, and offer dual enrollment credits, so that students can get a head start on college credits.

 What are the differences between an equestrian boarding school, an in-person school, and an online school?